Easy Gantry Crane Lift Conversion

 Going down is just the opposite.
 Not a big deal.

-Oh, but make sure you’re on the protruding bolt ends or something with the 2×4 so it won’t slip.
+Oh, but make sure the board is firmly on the protruding bolt ends or something so it will not slip.

-So, what if you don’t have 2 people?
-Or what if you need to do it in a more controlled way?
+But, what if you don’t have 2 people?
+Or what if you need to lift the gantry crane in a more controlled way?
 After all, the technique with the 2×4 relies on brute force.

 1. Lifting the legs by hand.
 It takes a few strong hands, but this technique works.
-I’ve done it with my crane plenty of times.
+We do it here, also, when we have a few strong people to help.

 3. Hydraulic cylinders.
 Adding some long reach hydraulic cylinders or jacks to the legs is a nice way to lift.
 It is not quick, up, but certainly can be smooth and controlled.

-Because of ram length, the rams only lift so far.
+Because of ram length, the rams only lift it so far.
 To go up or down more, the clamp on the upper leg must move.
-It’s a good idea, but does require some extra steps for large top beam movements.
+It is a good idea, but does require some extra steps for large top beam movements.

-1. Another customer explained something similar, but with a long piece of treaded rod.
-Drive it with a drill or air wrench, because that’s a lot of turning to go all the way up.
-The image here shows the concept.
+1. Another customer requested something similar, but with a long piece of treaded rod (aka All-Thread).
+Drive it with a drill or air wrench, because that is a lot of turning to go all the way up.
+The image below in the “Side Note” shows the concept.

-Calculations show that a 7/8″ or greater diameter is required for safety at 3.5′ extension.
-For lifts shorter than 2.5 ft, the 3/4″ threaded rod will work fine.
+Calculations show that a 7/8″ or greater diameter is necessary to safely lift a 3.5 foot extension.
+When lifting shorter than 2.5 ft, a 3/4″ diameter threaded rod will work fine.

-(OK, for those of you that like the nitty-gritty engineering detail, a 3/4″-10 (coarse thread) is on the verge (may or may not fail) at 3.5′ lift.
-A 3/4″-16 fine thread is marginal.
-Calculations say a 7/8″ threaded rod (coarse or fine thread) is best for this application.)
+For those of you that like nitty-gritty engineering detail, a 3/4″-10 (coarse thread) is on the verge (may fail) at 3.5 ft gantry crane lift.
+A 3/4″-16 fine thread is marginal – unsafe.
+Calculations say a 7/8″ diameter threaded rod (coarse or fine thread) is best for this lift.
+Note, Coarse thread will require fewer turns for the same lifting.

-If you try this, make sure you go up a little on one side, then some on the other side, back and forth so the top beam does not get too far out from horizontal.
+If you try this, go up a little on one side, then some on the other side, back and forth so the top beam is not too far from horizontal.
+Better yet, a person on each side, so the top beam will rise somewhat evenly.

 A Better Gantry Crane Top Beam Lift